oktober/jekyll-now/_posts/2019-12-19-Do-You-Get-Tunnel-Vision.md

 I break into websites - with permission, of course.

-I’m part of a program where they give you websites to break into {link to hackerone} - so you can learn hacking skills.
+I’m part of [a program where they give you websites to break into](https://www.hackerone.com/){:target="_blank"} - so you can learn hacking skills.
 They tell me how many bugs I’ll find plus a few hints.
 After that, I’m on my own to try and find them.

 Most days I’ll find one bug.
 On a really good day I might find 2, maybe more.